karaokenite/karaokenite/README.md

 ## What is Karaoke Nite?

 Karaoke Nite is a platform where everyone can sing their favorite tunes and hang out with friends.
-It can be accessed using a VR headset or via the browser.
+It can be accessed using a VR headset or on a computer.

 ## Team